 Looking for a low-maintenance flowering plant that produces vivid, colorful blooms from early spring until frost?
-Let us introduce you to the perennial Colorita flower!
+Let us introduce you to the perennial Colorita plant!
 We think you will fall in love with this beautiful plant.
 Also known as the Peruvian Lily, they are a showpiece plant that is certain to impress visitors or passersby.
 In addition to its beauty, growing Colorita flowers in your garden or on your deck attract hummingbirds.

 The Colorita plant has deciduous and evergreen varieties.
 It is a perennial plant native to South America.
 Growing 12 to 15 inches tall, it will look spectacular in your flower garden, or a planter on your patio or deck.
 The plant has attractive, lush, dark green foliage.
 The bright, colorful, long-lasting flowers grow atop sturdy stems, making them a popular cut flower.
 The flowers are azalea-like, and available in a wide range of colors, including orange, pink, red, rose, white, and two-toned.
+Once they begin to bloom in late spring to early summer, they will continue to produce bright, cheerful blooms all season long.

 Plant Height: 12″ – 15″